 How to increase oxygen in fish tanks?
 You probably want to get the answer straight away.
 However, before that, you must know if there is really any need to boost the oxygen concentration in your aquarium.

 Guess what?
-A low oxygen level in the fish tank can cause difficulties for your fish to breathe, eventually lead to death.
+A low oxygen level in the fish tank can cause difficulties for your fish to breathe, eventually leading to death.
 However, fish may also die because of high oxygen levels.
 Surprising!
 Although it’s rare to happen in home aquariums.

 Therefore, a safe oxygen level is mandatory for healthy fish.
 If you lack enough oxygen in your tank, you should take proper measures to increase oxygen levels.